syncfusion-content/blazor-docs/blazor/calendar/data-binding.md

 }
 ```

-## Dynamic Value Binding
+## Dynamic value binding

-We can change the property value dynamically by manually calling the `StateHasChanged()` method inside public event of **Blazor Calendar component** only.
+You can change the property value dynamically by manually calling the `StateHasChanged()` method inside public event of **Blazor Calendar component** only.
 This method notifies the component that its state has changed and queues a re-render.

-There is no need to call this method for native events since it’s called after any lifecycle method has been called and can also be invoked manually to trigger a re-render.
+There is no need to call this method for native events since it’s called after any lifecycle method has been called.
+It can also be invoked manually to trigger a re-render.
 Please refer the below mentioned code example.

 ```cshtml
 @using Syncfusion.Blazor.Calendars